Can't share this digest on Facebook? Here's why.

 In 1987, Romeo Jader was a graduating law student at the University of the East.
 He failed to take the regular examination in Practice Court 1 for which he was given an incomplete grade (INC).
 He enrolled for the second semester as a fourth year student, and filed an application for the removal of the incomplete grade which was approved by the Dean.

 In the meantime, the faculty members and the Dean met to deliberate who among the fourth year students should be allowed to graduate.
-The plaintiff’s name appeared on the tentative list, he also attended the investiture ceremonies to which he tendered blowout afterwards.
+Jader’s name appeared on the tentative list, he also attended the investiture ceremonies and later he gave blowout celebrations.
 He thereafter prepared himself for the bar examination and took review classes.
-However, he was not able to take the bar examination because his academic requirements is not complete.
-Consequently, respondent sued petitioner for damages alleging that he suffered moral shock besmirched reputation, wounded feelings, sleepless nights, when he was not able to take the 1988 bar examinations arising from the latter’s negligence.
-He prayed for an award of moral damages, unrealized income, attorney’s fees and cost of suit.
+However, he was not able to take the 1988 bar examinations because his academic requirements were not complete because it appears that his INC rating was not removed.

 ISSUE: Whether or not an educational institution be held liable for damages for misleading a student into believing that the latter had satisfied all the requirements for graduation when such is not the case.